gocd/docs.go.cd/content/advanced_usage/pipelines_as_code.md

 Previously, giving access to a config repository's backing SCM repository meant giving full access to the GoCD instance, almost.
 Such users used to have access to all environments/pipeline groups and could, possibly, add tasks to expose the secrets configured.

-With `rules`, the owners of the config repositories can limit the environments/pipeline groups the repo can add a pipeline to.
+With `rules`, the users who can create/edit config repositories can limit the environments/pipeline groups the repository can add a pipeline to.
 Similarly, they can also define which pipelines can be referred as an upstream dependency.
 Hence, providing more control over what all entities can come via the config repository.

 - A restrictive model is followed while parsing a config repository.
 In the absence of a rule, no entity is accessible by default.